 GLOBSEC experts have identified the three 3 major areas we should focus our attention on going forward: Economic consequences of the pandemic; Increased global trade tensions; Schengen Reopening as a potential instigator of a second wave of infections.
 These subjects are examined from the perspective of political and economic developments, security implications, EU and V4 priorities.

 23 June 2020 | 3pm – 4pm CEST

-Live streamed on Facebook
+Live-streamed on Facebook

-What are the current attitudes towards democracy in the CEE region?
+What are the current attitudes toward democracy in the CEE region?
 Are inclinations towards illiberalism felt within the societies?
 What should we do to tackle the insecurities and growing distrust in the system and what role is misinformation playing in sowing the doubt?

 The Post-COVID-19 Challenges to the European Union

 25 June 2020 | 3 – 4pm CEST / 9 – 10am EDT

 In an online event, jointly organised by GLOBSEC and CEPA, the State Secretaries Aleš Chmelař (CZ), Martin Klus (SK) and Minister for European Affairs Konrad Szymański (PL) will discuss how COVID-19 has impacted the EU Member States’ priorities with regard to European integration and Transatlantic relations.

 In mid-January 2020 GLOBSEC opened its first office abroad.
 In order to be closer to European decision and policy makers, our first-choice location was naturally Brussels.
 Since its inception, the Brussels Office has been instrumental in organising events and contributing to GLOBSEC’s research agenda.